C.R.S. § 22-33-104 is the Colorado truancy statute that requires children to attend school. Juvenile courts can

 - developing plans with local community services groups.

-How is truancy prosecuted?
+How Truancy is Prosecuted

 A truancy case can be started by:

-- The school’s attorney,
+- the school’s attorney,

-- The school’s Attendance Officer, or
+- the school’s Attendance Officer, or

-- The county Board of Education.
+- the county Board of Education.

-In many cases, a court summons is attached to the notice.
-The court summons sets a court date.
-The court date has to be at least five (5) days away.
-If the student’s attendance problem is fixed by then, the court date is removed.
-Otherwise, the student and their parents have to appear in the juvenile court.
+The court summons sets a court date for the initial hearing.
+The court date has to be at least five days away.
+If the student’s attendance problem is resolved by then, the court date will be removed.
+Otherwise, the student and their parents must appear before the juvenile court.

 - Hurt or sick and their absence has been approved by the school,